How many generations of computers are there?

 Third generation (1964 - 1971)

-The third generation of computers introduced used IC (Integrated Circuit) in computers.
+The third generation of computers introduced the IC (Integrated Circuit).
 Using ICs in computers helped reduce the size of computers even more than second-generation computers and made them faster.

 Nearly all computers since the mid to late 1960s have utilized ICs.
-While the third generation is considered by many people to have spanned from 1964 to 1971, ICs are still used in computers today.
-Over 45 years later, today's computers have deep roots going back to the third generation.
+Although the third generation spanned from 1964 to 1971, ICs are still used in computers today.
+Even today, contemporary computers trace their foundations back to this generation.

 Fourth generation (1971 - 2010)